bcaffo/regmodsbook/manuscript/10_adjustment.md

 We should also caution that our discussion only dealt with associations.
 Establishing causal or truly mechanistic relationships requires quite a bit more thinking.

+## Exercises
+1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+Use `as.data.frame` to convert the object to a dataframe.
+Fit a linear model of driver deaths with `kms` and `petrol` as predictors.
+Interpret your results.
+2. Compare the `kms` coefficient with and without the inclusion of the `petrol` variable in the model.
+3. Compare the `petrol` coefficient with and without the inclusion fo the `kms` variable in the model.